 Software center is controlled by the Computing Department which is responsible for developing in house software as per the requirements of various Academic and Academic Support Services departments of the SUC.
 They also take care of portal services of the SUC.
 It also oversees all the software development activities outsourced to external consultants.

-The Computing Department manages website in order to provide effective web services to the users of SUC including academic & academic support services departments to display information to the SUC community.
+The Computing Department audit the website, portal & FAQs on monthly basis in order to provide active web & portal services to the users of SUC including academic & academic support services to display information to the SUC community.

 The Computing Department assesses the requirements of academic and academic support services to serve the needs of faculty, staff & student and provides updated resources at regular intervals facilitate them for improving the IT services to the users.

 The internet facilities are provided to faculty, staff & students to enable them to communicate at regular intervals.
-The internet network is connected with 40 Mbps fibre optics connections to provide adequate speed for enabling access to internet services throughout the campus.
+The internet network is connected with 500 Mbps fiber optics internet connections to provide adequate speed for enabling access to internet services throughout the campus.
 The internet facility is provided free of cost to its users 24x7, which enables the students to get global information from a worldwide network.
-In addition to this an internet based mail server that offers mail services is extended to the stakeholders to facilitate for internal and external communications.
+In addition to this a cloud based mail server Office 365 that offers mail services is extended to the stakeholders to facilitate for internal and external communications.

-The Computing Centre network is powered by high-speed fibre backbone.
-On this backbone a File-Server is connected, which enables the faculty & students to post their study materials on internal server and store their important data and files in safe place.
+The Computing Centre network is powered by high-speed fiber backbone.
+On this backbone a File-Server is connected, which enables the faculty &students to post their study materials on internal server and store their important data and files in safe place.

 Students are given access to the portal services which enables them to get information about their attendance, grades, online appointment, registering online suggestions & complaints, HR services.
-Students can download CDP & study materials, access online e-database/e-books, online request system, online department feedback to track student progression, class schedule, advising, courses enrolled for & results etc., and the students are issued individual username and passwords for using this facility.
+Students can download CDP & study materials, Sharable Content Object Reference Model (SCORM), online quizzes, access online e-database/e-books, online request system, online department feedback to track student progression, class schedule, advising, courses enrolled for & results etc., and the students are issued individual username and passwords for using this facility.

 Students are given access to the Turnitin portal services which enables them to check the plagiarism before submitting the assignment, projects, case study and other as per subject and faculty allocated the task.